 Bell-shaped petticoats (aka cupcake) will make your skirt look like a bell whereas A-line will make your skirts look more like an A.

 Can you guess which shape of petticoat was used under this skirt to make it the shape it has in each picture?

-If you said A-line, Cupcake, Cupcake, A-line you got it right.
-So now all you need to do is decide which shape is the best for your wardrobe and take a look at how the petticoats look like to choose the models that better suit you.
+Now all you need to do is decide which shape is the best for your wardrobe and take a look at the petticoats available to choose the model that better suits your needs.

 Check how long your skirts and the skirts of your dresses are, that’s the only way to know how long your petticoat needs to be.

-Currently MeLikesTea offers the possibility to make your petticoat with 2 to 8 layers but if you think 8 layers is not enough for you just send me an e-mail informing which model you'd like to purchase and how many layers you'd like it to have.
+Currently MeLikesTea offers the possibility to make your petticoat with 2 to 8 layers depending on the petticoat model but if you think the maximum number of layers stated is not enough for you just send us an e-mail informing which model you’d like to purchase and how many layers you’d like it to have.

-If there is something else that you'd like to add to your petticoat just send me an email and we can make that happen!
+If there is something else that you’d like to add to your petticoat just send us an email and we will check if we can make that happen!